Sunday, April 19, 2009

 lemon wedges or lemon pepper (these are definitely not optional)

 In a large pot or wok, brown garlic and Chinese sausage in oil.
 Add the onion and chicken.
 When the chicken juices start to run, add the shrimp and cook until almost done.
 Add oyster sauce and black pepper and stir to coat.
-Stir in pea pods, carrots, then cabbage, and cook until slightly softened, about 5 minutes.
-Add the celery and cook 3-5 minutes.
-Season with lemon pepper and a generous squeeze of lemon.
-Transfer mixture to a separate container.
+Stir in pea pods, carrots, and celery, and cook until slightly softened, about 5 minutes.
+Stir in cabbage and cook another 2-3 minutes, until cabbage is slightly wilted.
+Season with a generous squeeze of lemon.

-Soak the rice noodles in water for about 5 minutes, or until soft.
+Meanwhile, soak the rice noodles in water for about 5 minutes, or until soft.
 In a large pot, boil chicken broth, water and soy sauce.
 Add the rice noodles and lower the heat.
 Stir to keep the noodles from sticking.
-When the noodles are done, stir in the vegetable mixture.
+When soft, spoon the noodles into the veggie mixture, reserving any extra broth.
+Toss the noodles, veggies and meats together, adding more broth as needed.

 Serve with lemon wedges.